great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

 ### 2. Include the `send_slack_notification_on_validation_result` Action in your Checkpoint configuration

-Open the `.yml` file in `great_expectations/checkpoints` that corresponds to the checkpoint you want to add Slack notifications to.
+Open the `.yml` configuration file in `great_expectations/checkpoints` that corresponds to the <TechnicalTag tag="checkpoint" text="Checkpoint" /> you want to add Slack notifications to.

 Add the `send_slack_notification_on_validation_result` Action to the `action_list` section of the configuration.
 Make sure the following section exists in the Checkpoint configuration.

 <Tabs
   groupId="webhook-or-app"